redis/redis-doc/topics/admin.md

 This page contains topics related to administration of Redis.
 Every topic is self contained in form of a FAQ.
 New topics will be created in the future.

-Upgrading or restarting Redis instance without downtime
+Upgrading or restarting a Redis instance without downtime
 -------------------------------------------------------

 Redis is designed to be a very long running process in your server.